matang28/ros-lane-detection/README.md

   2) Detect signs
   3) Detect other cars

-we will use the lanes.mp4 file located on this repository.
+The project will detect these objects(^) and will print instructions to the autonoums car

 ## Design:
 WIP